opendata-swiss/ogd-handbook-wiki/handbook/publish-swiss.en.md

 ---
-Title: Uploading metadata to opendata.swiss
+Title: Publication
 Category: Publish
 Handbook: yes
 Tags:
 Date: 2016-06-24
-Slug: metadata
+Slug: publish-swiss
 Authors:
 Lang: en
 Draft: yes
+toc_run: true
-Summary: Once you have selected your publication option, you need to upload the metadata to opendata.swiss.
+Summary: Once you have decided a publication route, you can start publishing open data.
 ---

+This is done in most cases directly [on opendata.swiss](#opendataswiss).
+If you wish to publish geographic data, this happens [via geo.admin.ch](#geoadmin).

+<a name="opendataswiss"></a>
+# Uploading metadata to opendata.swiss

+Once you have selected your publication option, you need to upload the metadata to opendata.swiss.

 This involves three steps: